top of page

 Changes Are Normal in Renovations

-• Decide to upgrade once you understand the options
+• Decide to upgrade once they understand the options.

-• Change your mind after living with a space during construction
+• Change their mind after living with a space during construction.

 None of that is wrong.
 The issue isn’t that changes happen — it’s how they’re handled.